trufflesuite/truffle/packages/truffle-core/README.md

 ##### create:contract

-Helper method to scaffold a new contract. `--name` paramter is required.
+Helper method to scaffold a new contract.
 Name must be camel-case.

 ```
-$ truffle create:contract --name=“MyContract”
+$ truffle create:contract MyContract
 ```

 ##### create:test

-Helper method to scaffold a new test for a contract. `--name` paramter is required.
+Helper method to scaffold a new test for a contract.
 Name must be camel-case.

 ```
-$ truffle create:test --name=“MyContract”
+$ truffle create:test MyTest
 ```

 ##### deploy